Undergraduate Research Club: Research Projects

 - It’s a conference for all disciplines, which means that we don’t have to find different conferences for different groups.

-- The deadlines work well for our club (an early December deadline for abstracts, with the conference usually held in late March or early April).
+- The deadlines work well for our club (a late November or early December deadline for abstracts, with the conference usually held in late March or early April).

 - Not all conferences allow abstracts for projects that haven’t started data collection yet, but NCUR does allow this (URC projects typically have not started data collection prior to January).